robindotis/contented/docs/docs.md

 | theme | matrix | The name of the folder containing the templates for the site. |
 | themeExtends | default | The name of the folder containing the theme that `theme` builds up on, if any. |

+All settings are optional.
+If they are not provided, defaults will be used.

 The default settings.yaml file looks like this:

 ```